-- 1. Open the Network Visualization page of a network. - See "About Network Visualization Page" for more information.
-See "Working with Topology Graphs in Network Visualization Page" for information about customizing and performing actions in this page. - Select an edge on the network. - 3.
+See "About Network Visualization Page" for more information.
+See "Working with Topology Graphs in Network Visualization Page" for information about customizing and performing actions in this page.

+- 2. Select an edge on the network. - 3.
 The Overview tab appears on the right side of the canvas with information about the edge.
 See "Overview tab" for more information about the fields in this pane.

-Associating a Pipe or Connectivity to an Edge in Network Visualization Page
+Adding an Edge to a Network in Network Visualization Page Associating a Pipe or Connectivity to an Edge in Network Visualization Page Editing Edge Information in Network Visualization Page

-Editing Pipe or Connectivity Information from Network Visualization Page Removing an Edge from the Network in Network Visualization Page
+Editing Pipe or Connectivity Information from Network Visualization Page